Gaza genocide: Preventing births

+According to statistics from the Gaza Ministry of Health reported by Physicians for Human Rights, the birth rate in Gaza in May and June 2025 had fallen 41% from the same months in 2022.
+The ministry also reported an increase in infant mortality, miscarriages, and premature births in Gaza during this time.

+Destruction of civilian and social systems

-Attacks on healthcare and preventing births
+Attacks on healthcare

 In November 2023 in The Lancet and in February 2024 in BMJ Global Health, multiple doctors detailed how the targeting of Gazan health infrastructure and medical personnel, coupled with rhetoric used by Israeli politicians, amounts to genocide.
 Legal scholars have supported this assessment.
 Gaza's healthcare system faced humanitarian crises as a result of Israel's assault: hospitals began shutting down by 23 October as they ran out of fuel.
 When hospitals lost power, multiple premature babies in NICUs died.

 Israeli airstrikes have killed numerous medical staffers, and ambulances and health institutions have been destroyed.
 Médecins Sans Frontières reported that scores of ambulances and medical facilities were damaged or destroyed, and that its own staff were killed.
 The Gaza Health Ministry said the healthcare system had "totally collapsed".
 In April 2024, UN special rapporteur on the right to health Tlaleng Mofokeng said, "The destruction of healthcare facilities continues to catapult to proportions yet to be fully quantified."

 As of February 2025, at least 160 healthcare workers from Gaza are believed to be detained by Israel, with another 24 missing after being taken from Gaza hospitals.
-Al-Shifa hospital director Mohammed Abu Selmia, detained for seven months and released without charges, detailed the abuses he faced and said that in Israeli prisons "no day passes without torture".
+Al-Shifa hospital director Mohammed Abu Salmiya, detained for seven months and released without charges, detailed the abuses he faced and said that in Israeli prisons "no day passes without torture".